louisnass/louisnass.github.io/SportsAnalytics/VolleyballAnalytics/README.md

 ![VolleyballData](https://raw.githubusercontent.com/louisnass/louisnass.github.io/master/SportsAnalytics/VolleyballAnalytics/HPvWP.png)

 Presently, I have collaborated with the Tulane Women's D-1 Volleyball team, as a [volunteer analyst](https://tulanegreenwave.com/sports/womens-volleyball/roster/staff/louis-nass/4683), designing a model for evaluating team and individual digs.
 Together, we developed a dig-ranking system which has allowed me to define a dig-score and a Markov-Chain model for computing point-win probabilities according to dig-ranks.
-These tools can be used to scout opposing teams to take advantage of potential weaknesses and avoid strong player or to self-evaluate a team or players for improvement.
+These tools can be used for scouting opposing teams to take advantage of potential weaknesses, avoid strong players, or to self-evaluate the team or players for improvement.

 ![teamEvaluation_pointWin](https://raw.githubusercontent.com/louisnass/louisnass.github.io/master/SportsAnalytics/VolleyballAnalytics/pointWin_sampleTeam.pdf)